Cooking Class: Be a Balinese Chef in 3 hours!

 The class is about 3 hours including lunch at the end of session.

-Booking of 10 people or more, will get a FREE TOUR to traditional market and experience the search and bargain for all the ingredients.
+The class is about 5 hours including tour to traditional market and experience the search and bargain for all the ingredients.

 * Required field